Alkaff Mansion

 Alkaff Mansion is an early 20th-century colonial bungalow located within the Telok Blangah Hill Park in Singapore.
 The hill was originally called Mt Washington, and was part of a sprawling land estate owned by a wealthy Arab Syed Shaikh bin Abdul Rahman Alkaff.
 Around 1918, Syed Shaikh Alkaff built the bungalow as his primary residence which he abandoned after World War II.
 The property was later acquired by the government.

 Alkaff Mansion was subsequently tendered and awarded to food and beverage company LES, which occupied it from 2011 to 2016.
 In 2018, the tender for Alkaff Mansion was awarded to Jardin Enchante Pte Ltd by the Singapore Land Authority.
-"The Alkaff Mansion" under the 1-Group collective of lifestyle F&B concepts, now houses three dining concepts: Wildseed Café, TXA Gastrobar and UNA (a refined Spanish restaurant previously at One Rochester).
+"The Alkaff Mansion" under the 1-Group collective of lifestyle F&B concepts, now houses three dining concepts: Wildseed Café, 1918 Heritage Bar and UNA (a refined Spanish restaurant previously at One Rochester).
 The Alkaff Mansion began operations and was open to the public between April – May 2019.